Dynamic Purchasing System (DPS)

 Junction 16 continue to offer a service to all schools*, to quality assure any of the provision that is commissioned through our DPS.
-Click the link above to see our comprehensive specification that all providers offered contracts of work, must adhere to.
+Click the link below to see our comprehensive specification that all providers offered contracts of work, must adhere to.

 *All schools have a responsibility to continually monitor and check on their students who attend alternative provision.
 They must ensure that each child can still progress and achieve regardless of whether they attend mainstream education or not.
 If the provision has not been commissioned through the DPS and Junction 16 are not providing any ongoing quality assurance, then the school must ensure they have sufficient checks in place to meet the most recent government guidelines for AP.